 Neurological movement disorders can affect your ability to walk, talk, and move.
 Living with a progressive movement disorder such as Parkinson’s disease can make everyday movements a struggle.
 You may also be worried about your future health as the disease progresses.
 At Allegheny Health Network (AHN) Neuroscience Institute, we help you get symptom relief and manage the condition long term.

 Our movement disorder specialists are leaders in their fields.
-We’ve helped hundreds of patients live fuller, more active lives after deep brain stimulation surgery, an innovative treatment.
-At AHN, you get access to comprehensive evaluation services and novel treatment options to help you manage your care.
+We’ve helped hundreds of patients live fuller, more active lives after administering an innovative treatment called deep brain stimulation surgery.
+At AHN, we provide access to comprehensive evaluation services and novel treatment options to help you manage your care.

 People with a range of movement disorders choose AHN because of our: